Introduction

 What people usually mean when they search for a NotebookLM alternative

-That is why many alternative roundups feel slightly off.
-They compare tools as if they are solving the same moment in the workflow, when they are often solving adjacent moments instead.
+That is why many alternative comparisons feel slightly off.
+They compare products as if they are all trying to solve the same moment in the workflow.

 NotebookLM is strongest when the job is understanding the material